sightline-ophthalmic/OS-Acuity/README.md

 ### Understanding sizing
 The most complicated part of this project is displaying and resizing optotype accurately.
 The ViewSonic is a professional grade display, making it a perfect candidate for this task.

 Each pixel on this display measures exactly 0.274mm in the real world.
 This was calculated by four separate formulas and then verified through rigorous testing.
-Because of the work involved, this will be only display officially supported by the software.
-Keep in mind, all of the existing visual acuity equipment at offices around the world are loaded with perpetual software licenses.
+Because of the work involved, this will be the only display officially supported.

+Keep in mind, all existing visual acuity equipment at offices around the world are already loaded with proprietary optotype software.
 Those systems will never need to display OS-Acuity on their monitors.
-Our solution is for offices that want to roll their own hardware.
+Our solution is intended for those looking to roll their own hardware.

 ### Using another display
 If you still must use another display, please consider:
 * 1920x1080 is recommended.
 * The correct aspect ratio should be used for your display.
-* DPI scaling is always 100%.
+* DPI scaling should be set to 100%.
 * Open a picture of a perfect square.
 Vertical pixel height must equal horizontal pixel height.
 If one side of the square is longer than the other, do not use this display.

 You can use this [calculator tool](http://lcdtech.info/en/data/pixel.size.htm) to estimate the size of each pixel.
 This tool provides a rough estimate only; it should not be trusted until you verify the dimensions.
 Once you know the size of each pixel on your display, enter the value in the configuration menu.

 ## Installation and usage
 Put the contents of wwwdata into the root directory, subfolder, or subdomain of your website.
-It is recommended that you clone this repo and then symlink the folder to streamline the update process.
+It is recommended that you clone this repo and then symlink the folder to streamline future updates.

 ### Configuration
 Press Q to open the configuration menu.
 Your session's settings are saved as a cookie.